Waco, Texas

-Waco (/ˈweɪkoʊ/ WAY-koh) is the county seat of McLennan County, Texas, United States.
+Waco (/ˈweɪkoʊ/ WAY-koh) is a city in and the county seat of McLennan County, Texas, United States.
 It is situated along the Brazos River and I-35, halfway between Dallas and Austin.
-The city had a 2020 population of 138,486, making it the 22nd-most populous city in the state.
-The 2021 U.S. Census population estimate for the city was 139,594.
-The Waco metropolitan statistical area consists of McLennan and Falls counties, which had a 2010 population of 234,906.
-Falls County was added to the Waco MSA in 2013.
-The 2021 U.S. census population estimate for the Waco metropolitan area was 280,428.
+The city had a U.S. census estimated 2024 population of 146,608, making it the 24th-most populous city in the state.
+The Waco metropolitan statistical area consists of McLennan, Falls and Bosque counties, which had a 2020 population of 295,782.
+Bosque County was added to the Waco MSA in 2023.
+The 2024 U.S. census population estimate for the Waco metropolitan area was 307,123 residents.

 History

 1824–1865

 Indigenous peoples occupied areas along the river for thousands of years.
 In historic times, the area of present-day Waco was occupied by the Wichita Indian tribe known as the "Waco" (Spanish: Hueco or Huaco).

 In 1824, Thomas M. Duke was sent to explore the area after violence erupted between the Waco people and the European settlers.

 His report to Stephen F. Austin, described the Waco village:

 After further violence, Austin halted an attempt to destroy their village in retaliation.
 In 1825, he made a treaty with them.

 The Waco were eventually pushed out of the region, settling north near present-day Fort Worth.
 In 1872, they were moved onto a reservation in Oklahoma with other Wichita tribes.
 In 1902, the Waco received allotments of land and became official US citizens.

 Neil McLennan settled in an area near the South Bosque River in 1838.
 Jacob De Cordova bought McLennan's property and hired a former Texas Ranger and surveyor named George B. Erath to inspect the area.
 In 1849, Erath designed the first block of the city.
 Property owners wanted to name the city Lamartine, but Erath convinced them to name the area Waco Village, after the Indians who had lived there.
-In March 1849, Shapley Ross built the first house in Waco, a double-log cabin, on a bluff overlooking the springs.
+In March 1849, Shapley Prince Ross, the father of future Governor Lawrence Sullivan Ross, built the first house in Waco, a double-log cabin, on a bluff overlooking the springs.
 His daughter Kate was the first settler child born in Waco.
 Because of this, Ross is considered to have been the founder of Waco, Texas.